SFDO-Community-Sprints/NPSP-Data-Importer-Documentation/README.md

 ## Project Name
-NPSP-Data-Importer/Batch Data Entry Documentation
+NPSP-Data-Importer Documentation Focus Group

 ## Project Desription
-Review and revise the HTML documentation to better communicate the who, what, where and why of the NPSP Data Importer and its related components.
-Supplement other resources
+Help the review and revise the HTML documentation to better communicate to the right audience with the right content.

+### Note: This project is, in actuality, a focus grou pthat will be working outside of the sprinty!
+Most of the documentation and work production will be stored outside this repo.

+### Want to work with us?
+If you know the NPSP Data Importer, importing data and want to contribute, please reach out to Melissa Barber at mbarber@salesforce.com who is heading up the focus group.

 ## Project Goals (in process!)
 1. Support the .Org team to identify and evaluate which pages should be deleted and which should be revised.
-2. Work with NPSP videography to create a cohesive introductory path that makes importing into the NPSP data more understandable.
-3. Plug gaps in documentation to improve the understanding of all the high level components.
+2. Plug gaps in documentation to improve the understanding of all the high level components.
-4. Explain the difference between ETL tools, NPSP tools and NPSP objects at a high level
+3. Explain the difference between ETL tools, NPSP tools and NPSP objects at a high level

 ## Project Audience
 Admins and .Org Partners

 ## Project Documentation
-[Link to wiki]
+N/A

-## Project Team
+## Project Team (at the Philly Sprint)
+Sarah Amin, TJ Warfield, Ryan Berens

 ## Project Accomplishments

-## Project Team Accomplishments
-TBD
+Help get the focus group started!

 ## Contributing
-See the Issues tab for open enhancements.
-Feel free to add additional suggestions and use cases!
+Again, please email Melissa Barber at mbarber@salesforce.com or find on the Power of Us Hub!

 ## Project Roadmap
-TBD
+Grow the focus group and engage the community in crafting the best documentation